vedph/gve-doc/ux/exercise-editing-snapshot.md

 You should have a modern computer with Windows, MacOS or Linux.
 Given that in this exercise it will work both as a client and as a server, you will need a decent amount of RAM (8 GB or more) for a better experience.

-Your computer should install this software:
+You need to install this software on your computer:

 - [Docker](https://vedph.github.io/cadmus-doc/deploy/docker.html): the containerization infrastructure used to safely and quickly run the software in isolation without any installation required.
 - [Inkscape](https://inkscape.org/): an SVG editor used to draw on top of a facsimile when providing visuals.
+This is required only if you want to add visuals to the snapshot.
+Of course, you are free to use any other SVG editor of your choice.

 ## First Run